escowles/recipes/_posts/2020-09-26-maraschino-cherry-cheesecake.md

 * Pour into prepared pie crust
 * Bake at 350°F for 25 minutes, or until set

-Source: Lydia's customization of Cherry Cheesecake Bars from AnyoneCanBake
+Source: Lydia's customization of Cherry Cheesecake Bars from Better Homes and Gardens' "Anyone Can Bake"